Short selling stocks is an advanced trading technique that runs counter to the goal of most investors—to find the best stock to buy.

 Short sellers, as the market knows them, look for the best stock to sell.
 Short sellers sell stock they don’t own with the belief it will fall in price in the near future.
-When the price drops, they can buy the stock at the lower price, pocket the profit and return the shares to the original owner.
+When the price drops, they can buy the stock at the lower price and pocket the profit.

 Here’s how short selling works.
 Say you believe that the market has way overpriced Amalgamated Kumquats and it is due for a big fall.

 You call your broker and say you want to “short” 300 shares of Amalgamated Kumquats.
 Your broker will require you to have a margin account meaning you must meet their credit and deposit requirements.
 Your broker will then sell 300 shares of Amalgamated Kumquats out of their inventory or “borrow” the shares from another customer or another broker.

-How it Works
+How It Works

 If the stock falls the way you predicted, you can buy 300 shares at the lower price and replace the borrowed shares.
 The difference between what you sold the stock for and what you bought it for is your profit.
 For example:

 You short 300 shares at $45 per share.
 Your broker deposits $13,500 in your account.
 Two weeks later, the price has fallen to $35 per share.
 You instruct your broker to “cover” your short or buy 300 shares to replace those you sold.

 Your broker buys 300 shares at $35 per share and deducts $10,500 from your account to pay for the shares.
 The broker replaces the borrowed shares and you have a profit of $3,000 ($13,500 - $10,500 = $3,000).

 For being right, you pocket a $3,000 profit in a very short time.
 However, what happens if you are wrong?
 This is the dark side of short selling.

-What are the Risks?
+What Are the Risks?

 As you can see, short selling can offer quick profits, but also high risks.
 The advantage of using someone else’s stock to earn money carries the opportunity for extraordinary profits and the possibility of financial disaster.
 Here are some of the risks:

 - There is no way to accurately predict when a stock will fall (or rise for that matter).
 The value the market places on a stock does not always match its metrics.
-Add to that mix, the question of timing and it becomes problematic to predict when a stock will fall.
+Add to that mix the question of timing and it becomes problematic to predict when a stock will fall.
 Long-term investors can wait for a stock to rise.
 A short seller doesn’t usually have that luxury.